Git-Forked/atm/README.md

 [ steel ingot, mese crystal, steel ingot ]
 ```

-To complete a wire transfer a player must provide the name of the recipient with an
+To complete a Money Wire Transfer a player must provide the name of the recipient with an
 existing banking account, the desired amount to be transfered, and a description of the
 payment (optional, but strongly recommended).
 After entering those parameters the terminal checks their validity and if there is no problem,